 School dances are held as announced during the course of the year.
 Current picture I.D. cards are required at the door.
 Students will not be allowed to loiter on campus during the dance.
-A parent sign-out is required to leave the dance early.

-High school students may invite guests to designated dances.
+Students may invite guests to designated dances.
 Prior approval must be secured from school administration.
-Students in grades 9-12 from other schools may be invited as guests, but are subject to the same dance and school regulations as District high school students.
+Students in grades 9-12 from other schools may be invited as guests but are subject to the same dance and school regulations as District high school students.
 Guests must be 20 years of age or under and must bring a current photo ID with birth date.
 Junior high students are not permitted at high school dances.
 Guest passes must be submitted and approved prior to attending the dance.
 NO APPROVALS ARE DONE AT THE DOOR.